 At Urban Journey, coffee is an essential part of our lives.
-Like most people, we wake up feeling grumpy and prepare for work in a haze of lethargy.
+Like most people, we wake up feeling grumpy and get ready for work in a lethargic haze.
 But the minute the scent of coffee hits our nose, we perk up.
 Just one sip and the brain starts to run, the eyes brighten, and a satisfied smile spreads across the face.
-That’s how important coffee is to us.
-Being serious coffee buffs, we make it our business to know where to find the best java in the area we work, the Central Business District.
-Read on to learn about our favorite secret and not-so-secret coffee haunts in our hood where you can score your morning latte, cappuccino, long black (or whatever your fave cuppa Joe is!).
+Being serious coffee buffs, we make it our business to know where to find the best cup of java in the area we work – Singapore's Central Business District.
+Read on to learn about our favourite secret, and not-so-secret, coffee haunts in our hood where you can score your morning latte, cappuccino, long black (or whatever your fave cuppa Joe is!).

 This hole-in-the-wall cafe is fronted by just a white wall with a small window surrounded quirky blue graphics of robots, and inside you’ll find more robot illustrations along with wooden tables and a black and white tiled floor.
 The coffee comes any way you like it from straight-up espresso to cappuccino to cold brew, and the menu features great breakfast, lunch and brunch dishes like the Avocado Pesto Toastie, Croissant with egg mayo and smoked salmon, and Truffle Fries, all at very reasonable prices.